Mafarricos/KODItorrent/README.md

 Yes, although now if you try to seek to a part you haven't downloaded yet, XBMC will wait for that part to be available

 #### Can it stream HD?
 Of course!
-720p and 1080p work fine, provided you have enough bandwidth, and there are enough people on the torrent (see video).
+720p and 1080p work fine, provided you have enough bandwidth, and there are enough people on the torrent.

 #### Doesn't sequential download on bittorrent is bad?
 Generally, yes.
 However, KODItorrent respects the same [requirements "defined" by uTorrent 3](http://www.utorrent.com/help/faq/ut3#faq2[/url]).
 Also, KODItorrent tries to make it up to the swarm by seeding while you watch the movie.